-As of June 30, 2019, the available balance in the General Bond Reserve Fund was \$42,455,625, of which \$33,490,794 was cash equivalents.
-The fair value of investments was \$8,964,831, of which \$8,573,055 was the book value of investments and \$391,776 was the increase in fair value of the investments.
-The Administration may withdraw funds from the General Bond Reserve Fund, or may pledge such funds to specific obligations, at any time for any purposes under the Act.
+Balances.
+During fiscal year 1997, the Administration adopted the provisions of GASB 31, an accounting standard adopted by the Government Accounting Standards Board.
+GASB 31 requires the financial statements of the Administration to reflect investments at fair value.
+Accordingly, the balance of the General Bond Reserve Fund as reported at June 30, 2021, includes investments at fair market value.
+As of June 30, 2021, the available balance in the General Bond Reserve Fund was \$41,520,869, of which \$29,285,182 was cash equivalents.
+The fair value of investments was \$12,235,687, of which \$12,005,652 was the book value of investments and \$230,035 was the increase in fair value of investments.

-On May 19, 1997, the Director of the Administration adopted a determination, approved by the Secretary (the "Determination"), stating the Administration's intent to use funds from the General Bond Reserve Fund to compensate for any deficiency in funds available to meet the Administration's obligations to the holders of its Multifamily Housing Revenue Bonds (Insured Mortgage Loans) if MHF becomes unable to or otherwise fails to pay a claim due to the Administration.
-The Administration's Multifamily Housing Revenue Bonds (Insured Mortgage Loans) have been defeased and are no longer outstanding.
-Notwithstanding the foregoing, the Determination states that it is the policy of the Administration to maintain a total amount of cash, Investment Obligations and loans under the Administration's special housing opportunities program for financing Group Homes (the "Available Balance") in the General Bond Reserve Fund, as of July 1 of each year, of not less than \$20,000,000.
-The Determination also provides that the Administration shall provide Moody's with written notice: (i) if, as of July 1 of any year, the Available Balance in the General Bond Reserve Fund falls below \$20,000,000, such notice to be given no later than July 31 for unaudited amounts, and no later than September 30, for audited amounts; and (ii) of any event pursuant to which the Administration places or causes to be placed any lien or restriction upon all or any part of the funds held in the General Bond Reserve Fund (other than liens established in connection with the payment of principal of or interest on any of the Administration's bonds from the General Bond Reserve Fund).
+On May 19, 1997, the Director of the Administration adopted a determination (the "Determination"), approved by the Secretary, stating that it is the policy of the Administration to maintain a total amount of cash, Investment Obligations and loans under the Administration's special housing opportunities program for financing group homes (the "Available Balance") in the General Bond Reserve Fund, as of July 1 of each year, of not less than \$20,000,000.

+The Determination also provides that the Administration shall provide Moody's with written notice (i) if, as of July 1 of any year, the Available Balance in the General Bond Reserve Fund falls below \$20,000,000, such notice to be given no later than July 30 for unaudited amounts, and no later than September 30, for audited amounts; and (ii) of any event pursuant to which the Administration places or causes to be placed any lien or restriction upon all or any part of the funds held in the General Bond Reserve Fund (other than liens established in connection with the payment of principal of or interest on any of the Administration's bonds from the General Bond Reserve Fund).

 Unless a default has occurred with respect to payment of any principal (or, if applicable, any redemption premium) of the Bonds or other bonds issued by the Administration, the Administration may, subject to any limitations set forth in the preceding paragraph, withdraw amounts in the General Bond Reserve Fund or may pledge amounts in the General Bond Reserve Fund to specific obligations at any time for any purposes under the Act.
 Upon the occurrence of an event of default with respect to any bonds secured by the General Bond Reserve Fund, the trustee for the defaulted bonds may file a claim against the General Bond Reserve Fund in an amount equal to the amount in default, and upon filing such a claim will have a lien on the General Bond Reserve Fund in the amount of such claim.
-In the event of multiple defaults, claims against the General Bond Reserve Fund are given priority based upon time of receipt by the General Bond Reserve Fund for the payment of principal of or interest on the Bonds.
+In the event of multiple defaults, claims against the General Bond Reserve Fund are given priority based upon time of receipt by the General Bond Reserve Fund trustee.
+There can be no assurance that moneys will be available in the General Bond Reserve Fund for the payment of principal of or interest on the Bonds.
 The Trustee is also the trustee for the General Bond Reserve Fund.